ulfschneider/ulf.website/content/posts/2025-01-30-missed-connections.md

 > Every prompt a connection that could have been.
 A world of missed connections.
 > <footer><a href="https://blog.jim-nielsen.com/2025/missed-connections/"><cite>Missed Connections</cite></a>, Jim Nielsen</footer>

+Jim is addressing a serious problem here, I believe.
+As much as the result triggered by a text prompt can sometimes feel like magic, the associated depersonalization and dehumanization represent a missed opportunity for result validation.